-Oklahoma Food Handler Permit Requirements Summary
+Oklahoma Food Handler Permit Summary

 We just covered a lot, so here’s a condensed version of what we just explained, people.

-- Your typical kitchen employee (server, line cooks, food prep, bussers, dishwashers, etc.) does NOT need to receive an Oklahoma food handlers permit – unless you working for a restaurant within the city-limits of Norman or Moore.
+- Your typical kitchen employee (server, line cooks, food prep, bussers, dishwashers, etc.) does NOT need to receive an Oklahoma food handlers permit – unless you are working for a restaurant within the city-limits of Norman or Moore.

-- Most supervisory positions (head chefs, kitchen/restaurant managers) in the state will have to get a state-approved Oklahoma food managers card. (ask your owner or supervisor on where to take the course)
+- Most supervisory positions (head chefs, kitchen/restaurant managers) in the state will have to get a state-approved Oklahoma food managers card.
+(Ask your owner or supervisor on where to take the course)